Term | ||

 Tangerine |

 Vancity is the largest credit union in Canada outside of Quebec according to the Canadian Credit Union Association.
-Coast Capital Savings, another B.C. credit union, is the third largest, followed by First West Credit Union at number five and Prospera Credit Union at number seven.
+Coast Capital Savings, another B.C. credit union, is the third largest, followed by First West Credit Union at number five and Prospera Credit Union at number 13.
 These credit unions offer mortgages for properties within British Columbia only.
 Some private mortgage lenders include Antrim Investment and Cove Mortgage.

 Vancity is the largest credit union in British Columbia and describes itself as Canada's largest community credit union.
 In addition to fixed and variable rate mortgages, Vancity also offers construction mortgages, home renovation financing, mixer mortgages to share costs with co-owners, and creditline mortgages that have a credit limit that increases as you pay off the balance.
 Vancity’s creditline mortgage would work well with the Smith Maneuver, a strategy that lets you make your mortgage interest tax-deductible.

 One way that Vancity rewards members is through their Shared Success program, where they return 30% of their net profits back to members and the community.
-In 2020, Vancity shared $13.9 million, with half going to Vancity members as a bonus or rebate, and half going to the community.
+In 2022, Vancity shared $31.9 million, with half going to Vancity members as a bonus or rebate, and half going to the community.

 Coast Capital Savings is a credit union that describes itself as Canada's largest credit union by membership, with branches and members from Vancouver Island to the Okanagan.
 Coast Capital gives back 7% of their pre-tax earnings to the community through youth initiatives.